Dog and cat together - Malaysia Pet Travel Guide

 Microchip Required

-Important: Start the import process 3-6 months before your planned move.
-Some procedures like rabies titer tests have mandatory waiting periods that cannot be rushed.
-Consider using a professional pet relocation service for your first international pet move.
+Start prep 3-6 months before your move.
+Rabies titer tests have mandatory waiting periods that can't be rushed.

 Overview: Bringing Pets to Malaysia